gislab-npo/gislab-doc/docs/general/about.rst

 in a few moments.
-It is provided as comprehensive set of free geospatial software seamlessly integrated into one, easy-to-use system with out-of-box running services capable to run with minimal maintenance requirements for desktop inteface (together with `Gisquick
-<http://gisquick.org>`__ project also web and mobile client
+It is provided as comprehensive set of free geospatial software seamlessly integrated into one, easy-to-use system with out-of-box running services capable to run with minimal maintenance requirements for desktop inteface.
+Together with integrated `Gisquick <http://gisquick.org>`__ project also web and mobile client interfaces are available.
-interfaces).

 .. _gislab-schema: